SpaceinvaderOne/ssh-scripts-for-Unraid-below-6.9/README.md

 - ssh: allow only root user, require passwords, disable non-root tunneling
 - ssh: add /root/.ssh symlink to /boot/config/ssh/root directory

-However before 6.9 this didnt happen so these are 2 scripts to keep ssh keys persistant across reboots with older versions of Unraid
+However before 6.9 ( ie 6.8.3 ) this didnt happen so these are 2 scripts to keep ssh keys persistant across reboots with older versions of Unraid
 These scripts require the User Scripts plugin

 Copy the contents of these scripts to your Unraid server.